google/shoptimizer/docs/title-word-order-optimizer.md

 "Near the front of the title” is defined as: within a specified language-dependent threshold number of characters, if a full high-performing keyword is contained within that range of characters, it is skipped from being copied to the front of the title.
 However, if the high-performing keyword is partially within the threshold, or not within the threshold at all, it is copied to the front of the title.

-### Do not add high-performing words to the front of the title that are also considered promotional text.
+### Do not add high-performing words to the front / back of the title that are also considered promotional text.

 Due to certain words that are considered promotional text having a risk of disapproval of the product, this feature implements safeguards against moving those types of words, with the prerequisite that the promo text optimizer is properly configured by the user.

 This feature leverages the promo text optimizer’s configuration to determine if a matching high-performing word is also a promotional text word.
-If it is, the word is skipped from being added to the front of the title.
+If it is, the word is skipped from being added to the front / back of the title.

 ### Force title-word-order-optimizer to run after all other optimizers